Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - April 1, 2020: A new AER board of directors was appointed

 - June 26, 2020: The Responsible Energy Development Amendment Act came into force.
 The act directly addresses concerns about unnecessary delays in assessing project applications by providing government with the authority to establish maximum timelines for the AER to review applications.

-Ongoing work will address long-standing liability and environmental concerns and focus on developing a new suite of policies to ensure industry can cover the cost of cleaning up oil and gas wells and sites in a manageable way.
+Ongoing work is addressing long-standing liability and environmental concerns and focus on implementing a new suite of policies to ensure industry can cover the cost of cleaning up oil and gas wells and sites in a manageable way.

 In addition, the AER has been directed to establish a red tape reduction task force to identify unnecessary regulatory steps or duplication in processes.